shawnestes/gettingdata_courseproj/CODEBOOK.md

 From the raw data, measurement categories were renamed for ease of use and normalization:

-BodyBody becomes Body-
+- BodyBody becomes Body-
-tBody becomes TimeBody-
+- tBody becomes TimeBody-
-gravity becomes Gravity
+- gravity becomes Gravity

-Measurements beginning with "t" were append with "Time-" Measurements beginning with "f" were appended with "Frequency-"
+- Measurements beginning with "t" were append with "Time-"
+- Measurements beginning with "f" were appended with "Frequency-"

 All measurements that contain names that appear like functions were replaced.

--mean() becomes -Mean
+- mean() becomes -Mean
--std() becomes -STD
+- std() becomes -STD
--freq() becomes -Frequency
+- freq() becomes -Frequency